 The student will compile a bibliography of 12 sources (including at least 3 journal articles) for his/her Final Paper.
 The sources must be in current Turabian format.

-Each exam will cover the Reading & Study material for the assigned modules/weeks (Modules/Weeks 1–6).
-Each exam will be open-book/open-notes, contain 16 multiple-choice, true/false, and essay questions, and will have a 1-hour time limit.
+Each quiz will cover the Learn material for the assigned modules (Modules 1–7).
+Each exam will be open-book/open-notes, contain up to 16 multiple-choice, true/false, and essay questions, and will have a 1-hour time limit.

 The student will write a 2–4-page historiography-based paper in current Turabian format over 2 different historical works dealing with the same topic (offering different perspectives).
 The paper must include at least 2 references in addition to the course textbooks and the Bible.